Ashley Roberts: 2019–present: Professional expansion

 In June 2019, Roberts made her West End debut, starring as Dawn, in the musical, Waitress.
-Her Stricly participation reignited her passion for live performances and was encouraged by the casting director, who was a fan of her appearances, to auditioned for the role.
-Roberts was drawn to the production’s humor, progressive story, and music.
+Her Strictly participation reignited her passion for live performances and was encouraged by the casting director, who was a fan of her appearances, to audition for the role.
+Roberts was drawn to the production's humor, progressive story, and music.
 Sandra Howell of London Theatre Direct complimented Roberts for capturing the character's anxious, awkward charm though noted her solo song was seen as vocally demanding, with stronger moments in ensemble pieces.
 That same month, she became the showbiz correspondent of the national Heart Breakfast radio show, hosted by Jamie Theakston and Amanda Holden.